amsyarasyiq/wintry/README.md

 ---

 > [!IMPORTANT]
-> ### A quick heads-up on project status
+> ### Experimental Project Notice
-> Wintry is a personal passion project.
-Since I'm no longer an active Discord user, development is sporadic and driven by my personal interest rather than a proper fixed roadmap.
-The project isn't abandoned, but for now, it's best treated as a perpetual work-in-progress.
-Progress is slow, and updates only happen whenever inspiration strikes.
+> Wintry is an experimental and in-progress project.
+Development is sporadic, and many features are incomplete or subject to change at any time.
+>
+> While forks of this project may exist, please note that some may integrate unstable or unfinished features.
+See [Forks](#forks) notice for more information.

 ## Features
 Wintry enhances your Discord experience through a powerful, first-party plugin system.
 Key plugins include: